Recent Storm Damage Posts

 Tip #5: Make an Evacuation Plan

 When it is time to leave, go.
-Make a plan for where you and your family will stay at least 50 miles from your home.
+Make a plan for where your family will stay before the storm hits.
+Have an evacuation site at least 50 miles from your home.

 Tip #6: Don't Take Risks

-People hurt in hurricanes stay in their homes or are taking extreme risks -- like leaving late.
-Make sure you don't do anything silly when the hurricane begins.
-Stay from electrical poles and wires.
+Injuries can occur by staying in the home or by taking extreme risks -- like leaving late.
+Make sure you don't do anything silly when the storm begins.
+Stay away from electrical poles and wires.
 Bunker down in your safe room from windows.
-Don't go outside when the hurricane has begun.
+Don't go outside when the hurricane has started.